-- Public assistance such as housing vouchers, rapid re-housing, SNAP, SSI, Medicare/Medicaid, and childcare subsidies. - Job Training such as through SA Ready to Work - Construction & preservation subsidies such as housing tax credits, TIRZs, HUD grant programs, and Housing Bond investments

-• Private sector affordable housing initiatives such as room sharing and ADU or microunit development
+- · Public assistance such as housing vouchers, rapid re-housing, SNAP, SSI, Medicare/Medicaid, and childcare subsidies. - · Job Training such as through SA Ready to Work - · Construction & preservation subsidies such as housing tax credits, TIRZs, HUD grant programs, and Housing Bond investments - · Private sector Creating policies to increase the production of naturally occurring affordable housing through amendment to the Unified Development Code (UDC) and changes to promote room sharing and ADU or micro- unit development.

 These 4 categories, if managed and resourced appropriately, can decrease the number of cost burdened households in Bexar County and address the affordable housing need.
 Based on the current and projected capacity within the housing development system the targets below reflect how the need in the community could be addressed by systematically leveraging these resources.
 When developing housing targets for each AMI category, interventions were aligned to the appropriate target population and product type based on historic trends, existing program goals and funding assumptions included in the funding plan.

-Total Housing Production & Preservation Goal: 28,094 units

-Rental Housing Production & Preservation Goal:
+Total Housing Production & Preservation Goal: 28,094 units Rental Housing Production & Preservation Goal

 Rental Households Cost Burdened Households by AMI Production Preservation

 0-30% AMI 27,560 6,897 909

 31-50% AMI 12,720 2,653 1,137

 51-60% AMI 4,770 1,061 455

 61-80% AMI 7,950 2,046

 Total 53,000 10,611 4,547

-15,158